Dashcon2Romania/dashcon2romania.github.io/faq.md

      <p style="text-align:center;">
      <strong>First of all...Is this real?</strong>
      <br>
      Yep!
-This is totally real and it will happen on the 21st of November this year! <em>Stay tuned for more details soon!</em>
+This is totally real and it will happen on the <em>21st of November 2026, at Terra Events Hall, in Bucharest, Romania.</em>
      <br>
       <br>
      <strong>Is this the same team behind DashCon 2?</strong>